 28 February 2018

-ST:DS9, a Chronology of the Series and its Relaunch, along with TMU
+Star Trek: Deep Space Nine, a Chronology of the TV Series and its Relaunch in novels

-This is my chronology for the TV best series of the Star Trek, including episodes of its predecessors which give some background for the story and its relaunch in books, comics, and ebooks after the series ended.
+This is my chronology for the best TV series of the Star Trek Universe, including episodes of its predecessors (some in ‘virtual’ rather than ‘real’ time) which give some background for the story and its Relaunch in books, comics, and ebooks after the series ended.

 STAR TREK: ENTERPRISE